Ecuador’s official currency is US dollars.

-From a continental perspective, 32% of Ecuadorian exports by value are delivered to North America while 27.9% are sold to importers in Latin America excluding Mexico but including the Caribbean.
-Ecuador ships another 19.9% worth of goods to customers in Asia with 19.6% going to Europe.
-Smaller amounts arrived in Africa (0.4%) and Oceania (0.2%) led by Australia.
+From a continental perspective, 31.1% of Ecuador’s exports by value were delivered to North American countries while 27.7% were sold to importers in Latin America excluding Mexico but including the Caribbean.
+Ecuador shipped another 21.6% worth of goods to Asia.
+Another 18.6%. went to European nations.
+Smaller percentages went to Africa (0.7%) and Oceania led by New Zealand and Australia (0.2%).

 Ecuador’s Top 10 Exports